 That’s perfectly okay because I have finally admitted to myself that part of the reason my eating habits have been so poor is that I really don’t enjoy or have many talents for culinary endeavors.

 The Bossy Nutritionist and I had a ‘Come to Jesus’ talk about cooking about five weeks into our 10-week contract.
 She kept giving me recipes that I never used.
 She gave me simpler recipes.
 Finally, she offered a recipe for hot lemon water.

-Boil water, cut a lemon, squeeze.
+Boil water cut a lemon, and squeeze.
 I mean, doesn’t all that make you tired, too?

 I knew how to cook.
 I knew where the kitchen was.
 I had pots and pans and measuring spoons, but did I really cook?

-In our very first meeting I confessed to The Bossy Nutritionist that I had different versions of me running various segments of my life.
-Some of the ‘me’s’ were grown ups and smart and, well, adult.
+In our very first meeting, I confessed to The Bossy Nutritionist that I had different versions of me running various segments of my life.
+Some of the ‘me’s’ were grown-ups and smart and, well, adults.
 They took care of work and bills and my husband.
 They walked the dogs and made sure the Christmas cards went out early.
 But when it came to food, a five-year-old me at a cocktail party was in charge.

 I liked snacks.
-I liked food on small plates.
+I liked the food on small plates.
 I liked little piles of food.
 I could eat three dill pickles for a meal.
 I still put black olives on my fingertips.
-I still don’t like food to touch, or God forbid, liquid from one food to roll over and touch another food — especially if it results in the second food becoming soggy.
+I still don’t like food to touch, or God forbid, liquid from one food to roll over and touch another food–especially if it results in the second food becoming soggy.

 But the biggest discovery for me, besides the fact that you can almost convince yourself that turkey bacon is nearly as good as real bacon, is that it’s now normal for me to feed myself and think that I deserve something really yummy and healthy and that I know how to put together simple meals that fuel my life.